 Magnesium Oil Benefits

 Obviously, the goal of magnesium oil use is to increase the body’s magnesium levels.
-A 2010 study showed a 25%+ increase in cellular magnesium levels in participants who used transdermal magnesium therapy for 12 weeks.
-Transdermal magnesium therapy includes magnesium soaks (using magnesium flakes or epsom salts) and magnesium spray.
+A 2010 British study conducted by the Herbal Research Centre showed a 25%+ increase in cellular magnesium levels in participants who used transdermal magnesium therapy for 12 weeks.
+Transdermal magnesium therapy includes magnesium soaks and magnesium spray.
 I personally consider this a basic form of nutritional insurance since it is so difficult to get magnesium from food and water.

 2. Smoother Skin

 I also really like using magnesium oil for healthier skin along with dry brushing.
 I dry brush in the mornings and use magnesium spray at night and this helps my skin stay smooth and breakout free.
-Magnesium oil is irritating to the skin for some people, so those with sensitive skin should start with diluted magnesium oil and work up as their skin allows.
+(People with sensitive skin should start with diluted magnesium oil and work up as their skin allows).

 Many athletes swear by magnesium for post-workout recovery.
 Even those of us who aren’t high-level athletes can benefit from using magnesium after workouts.
 Studies indicate that magnesium spray may help reduce muscle cramping and replenish magnesium levels lost through sweat.